yanzi2015/gitskill/README.md

 # gitskill
-# Creating a new branch is quick v1.
+# Creating a new branch is quick v2 on master.